📦 Free Shipping over $60

 2. How Long Does it Take to Feel the Effects of Full Spectrum CBD Oil?

-Researchers state the oral bioavailability of CBD is approximately six percent with the time to peak concentration in the bloodstream as 1-4 hours.
+Researchers state the oral bioavailability of CBD is approximately six percent, with the time to peak concentration in the bloodstream as 1-4 hours.
 So anytime within this timeframe, you can feel the effects.
-However, there are many factors that influence how long it takes to feel the effects.
-Taking a CBD tincture sublingually delivers CBD faster to the bloodstream compared to swallowing it or adding the CBD to food so that you may feel the effects quickly or under an hour.
-Other factors influencing when you will feel the effects include the last time you ate, your weight and metabolic rate, the CBD potency and the amount of CBD taken.
+However, several factors influence how long it takes to feel the effects.
+Taking a CBD tincture sublingually allows for faster delivery of CBD to the bloodstream compared to swallowing it or adding the CBD to food, so that you may feel the effects within minutes or an hour.
+Other factors influencing when you will feel the impact include the last time you ate, your weight and metabolic rate, the CBD potency, and the amount of CBD taken.

 3. Will Full Spectrum CBD Oil Get You High?